hyperlinkgroup/blower/README.md

 Blower is a modern CSS frontend framework for modern browsers.
 It brings full support for RTL languages, uses the new CSS Cascade Layers syntax and just doesn't want to stay in your way.

 ## Currently in development
 Blower is currently in development and not ready for production use.
 You can still try it out, but be aware that there could be still some bugs and missing features.
 Watch this project to follow the development progress.

+## Use githooks
+Blower comes with an githook that will automatically build the changes you made to the framework.
+To use it, run `git config core.hooksPath .githooks` once in your project folder.

 ## Minimum Browser support
 As Blower tries to bring you the newest CSS features, it requires a modern browser.